TheGuarantors/queue-concept/queue/README.md

 ```

 ## Create queue instance
-1. Set environment variable `DATABASE_URL` to the postgeSQL connection string.
+1. Set environment variable `DATABASE_URL` to the postgreSQL connection string.
 2. Import any function from the package.

 ## Close queue instance